Thus Spoke the Barbell

 Heat treated, aged and straightened stainless steel.
 Sharp outer knurling and shallow center knurl.
 IWF specification and markings.
 Highly reflexive steel (high whip).
 Very smooth and quick rotation.
 Lifetime warranty.

 - The Vulcan Absolute Bearing Bar is made totally from high grade stainless steel.
-Recommended for high
+Recommended for high level weight lifting and athletic training facilities.

 The Vulcan Standard Barbell 28.5 mm and 25 mm diameters.
 20 kg Barbell and 15 kg weights.
 Made in USA.
 196 k PSI Steel, Bright Zinc plated shaft and sleeve, moderate knurling, dual markings, no center knurl, Oilite bronze bushings, double snap ring construction.
 Red end cap.
 Whip on this barbell is "medium - high" .
 Lifetime warranty